marcellocordeiro/notes-app/README.md

 # notes-app

-Yet another ~~todo~~ notes app, using Next.js and Supabase.
+Yet another ~~todo~~ notes app in React, using Next.js and Supabase.
 There's not much too see here, this is a simple project to try SSR out with a proper database and API routes.

 ## Setup